2011 Missouri Valley Conference men's basketball tournament

 After coming from behind in each their first two games, the #1 seed Missouri State Bears fell short to #3 seed Indiana State.
 Indiana State, who had needed a buzzer-beater against Evansville in the first round, made their first NCAA tournament appearance in a decade.
-They also defeated #2 seed Wichita State in the semifinal, en route to only their third NCAA Tournament since Larry Bird played on their team.
-Aaron Carter led the Sycamores in the win with 15 points.
+They also defeated #2 seed Wichita State in the semifinal, en route to only their third NCAA Tournament since the Larry Bird-led Sycamores.
+Aaron Carter led the Sycamores with 15 points in the win.